frangucc/thenodechronbook/remoting.md

 * Flash the Image
 * Boot the PI
+* Tour of Linux
+* Segway to new tools built on Linux - skip to future -
 * Setup the basic Environment on PI with Arduino
 * NPM, Node, Setup, IDE Intro
 * Hello World PI